 A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 The humble cottage kitchen was quiet, except for the crackling of a small fire in the woodstove.
-The elderly man seated at the table cleared his throat and the woman standing by the woodstove turned to cast a sharp glance at him.
-She made a show of putting the teakettle on the top of the woodstove, and then looked over her shoulder at the half-grown German shepherd shivering on the flagged stone floor.
+The elderly man seated at the table cleared his throat, and the woman standing by the woodstove turned to cast a sharp glance at him.
+She made a show of putting the teakettle on the top of the stove, and then looked over her shoulder at the half-grown German shepherd shivering on the flagged stone floor.

 "You found another waif, Oskar?" she asked.

 "Ja."
 The man bending over the dog straightened.
 "But this one is different, Maria."

 "Is it?"
-Maria walked over to them and peered at the young dog, still gawky in his adolescence.
+Maria walked over to them and peered at the young dog, who was still gawky in his adolescence.
 "So many pets were left behind by our friends and neighbors, ever since Kristallnacht.
 But that was some time ago.
 Where did you find this one?"

 The man's voice hardened.
 "I was called in to treat one of the dogs at the training school for die Diensthunde near Frankfurt."

 Maria said quietly, "Frankfurt?
 That's a long drive."